Record producer: Production overview

 As a broad project, the creation of a popular music recording may be split across three specialists: the executive producer, who oversees business partnerships and financing; the vocal producer or vocal arranger, who aids vocal performance via expert critique and coaching of vocal technique, and the record producer or music producer, who, often called simply the producer, directs the overall creative process of recording the song in its final mix.

 The producer's roles can include gathering ideas, composing music, choosing session musicians, proposing changes to song arrangements, coaching the performers, controlling sessions, supervising the audio mixing, and, in some cases, supervising the audio mastering.
-A producer may give creative control to the artists themselves, taking a supervisory or advisory role instead.
+A producer may give creative control to the artists themselves, taking on a supervisory or advisory role instead.
 As to qualifying for a Grammy nomination, the Recording Academy defines a producer:

 The person who has overall creative and technical control of the entire recording project, and the individual recording sessions that are part of that project.
 He or she is present in the recording studio or at the location recording and works directly with the artist and engineer.
 The producer makes creative and aesthetic decisions that realize both the artist's and label's goals in the creation of musical content.
 Other duties include, but are not limited to: keeping budgets and schedules; adhering to deadlines; hiring musicians, singers, studios, and engineers; overseeing other staffing needs; and editing (Classical projects).

 The producer often selects and collaborates with a mixing engineer, who focuses on the especially technological aspects of the recording process, namely, operating the electronic equipment and blending the raw, recorded tracks of the chosen performances, whether vocal or instrumental, into a mix, either stereo or surround sound.
 Then a mastering engineer further adjusts this recording for distribution on the chosen media.
 A producer may work on only one or two songs or on an artist's entire album, helping develop the album's overall vision.
 The record producers may also take on the role of executive producer, managing the budget, schedules, contracts, and negotiations.